 Murphy Oil’s stock price action

-Falling crude oil (USO) (UCO) and natural gas (BOIL) (UGAZ) prices over the last two years have led to a falling trend in the entire upstream sector.
-Since January 2016, as seen in the below chart, Murphy Oil’s (MUR) stock price is in a new uptrend where it is making a pattern of higher highs and higher lows.
+Falling crude oil (UCO) and natural gas (UGAZ) prices over the last two years led to a falling trend in the entire upstream sector.
+Murphy Oil wasn’t an exception.
+Since January 2016, as you can see in the above graph, Murphy Oil’s stock is in a new uptrend.
+It’s clearly making a pattern of higher highs and higher lows.

-MUR reported its 4Q15 earnings, after the market close on January 27, 2016.
-In 4Q15, excluding the one-time items, MUR reported a loss of $0.76 per share, $0.55 better than consensus for its loss of $1.31 per share.
-Following the earnings release, better-than-expected earnings saw Murphy Oil’s stock price increase by ~8% in the two sessions.
+Murphy Oil reported its 4Q15 earnings after the Market closed on January 27, 2016.
+In 4Q15, excluding one-time items, Murphy Oil reported an EPS (earnings per share) of -$0.76 per share.
+This was $0.55 better than the consensus for an EPS of -$1.31 per share.
+Following the earnings release, better-than-expected earnings saw Murphy Oil’s stock price rise by ~8% in two sessions.